-- Members are allowed to take as many breaks as they like, for as long as they like provided they inform the team.
+- Members are allowed to take as many breaks as they like, for as long as they inform the team.

 - If the working group lead is unable to make contact with a member for an extended period of time (usually 1 month) then they will be offboarded from the working group by default.

 - Importantly, this does not affect any right to participate or engage with the rest of the DAO, nor does it impact the individual’s right to make a new application to be reinstated to the working group.
 However, given that onboarding is at the discretion of the working group lead, this may affect our ability to trust the individual and as such, the lead reserves the right to deny a new application for this reason alone.
-Ultimately, it’s about respecting the time of our working group leads.
-We want you to work in a way that is comfortable and enjoyable for you, but they shouldn’t have to waste their time chasing you.
+Our ultimate goal is to accelerate ValleyDAO’s mission.
+If a member of our working group requires excessive follow-ups, it hampers ValleyDAO’s ability to effectively fulfill its purpose.

 Offboarding of members from a working group can happen at any time under three different scenarios: